Abortion in the Netherlands: Available procedures

 In the Netherlands, abortion performed by a certified clinic or hospital is effectually allowed at any point between conception and viability, till 2022 subject to a five-day waiting period.
-The waiting period does not apply if your menstrual period is less than 17 days overdue (very early stage pregnancy).
+The waiting period does not apply if the menstrual period is less than 17 days overdue (very early stage pregnancy).
 After the first trimester, the procedure becomes stricter, as two doctors must consent to treatment.
 In practice, abortions are performed until approximately 24 weeks into pregnancy, although this limit is the topic of ongoing discussion among physicians in the Netherlands, since, due to recent medical advancements, a fetus can sometimes be considered viable prior to 24 weeks.
 As a result of this debate, abortions are only rarely performed after 22 weeks of pregnancy.
 Abortions must be performed in a hospital.

 Abortion in the Netherlands can completed with the use of different procedures including use of an abortion pill, vacuum aspiration, or dilation and evacuation.